SYNHAK/spiff/docs/index.rst

 :Version: |release|
 :Copyright: Public Domain

-Spiff is a Django application that helps you manage a hackerspace.
+Spiff is a Django API server that helps you manage a hackerspace.
+It comes with a builtin web interface for end users, but is also exceptionally machine friendly.

 It is made available to the public under the AGPL.

 Dependencies
 ============